vinavfx/ComfyUI-for-Nuke/README.md

 </div>

 ## Requirements
 1 .
-Nuke 12 or higher
+Nuke 12 or higher (Not tested on previous versions !)

 2 . websocket-client

+3 - <a href="https://github.com/comfyanonymous/ComfyUI" target="_blank">ComfyUI</a>

-3 - ComfyUI-HQ-Image-Save (required to load images and sequences and work with EXR)
+4 - ComfyUI-HQ-Image-Save (required to load images and sequences and work with EXR)

 ## Installation